wzWang1991/TCP-Protocol-implementation/README.md

 	Like TCP, only calculate the packet which did not be resent.

+- ACK

+	- The receiver sends ACK packet with 20-bytes length head.

 	- ACK number

 		In my program, ack number is closer to TCP protocol but not GBN.
 When a receiver received a packet, it will send its expected sequence number as its ack number.
 So the sender should set the base to expected number, but not expected number - 1.

 	- ACK strategy

 		In GBN, receiver should not send an ack for a packet whose sequence number is smaller than expected number.
 I found some times, although ack is transmitted on TCP, especially when transmitting rate is very high, an ack may not be processed correctly at sender side.
 In this case, if window size is 1, the transmitting process may stop.
 Because sender can't receive any ack for its packet.

 	So I make receiver send an proper ack, which ack number is expected number, for any packet, including corrupt packet, except delayed ACK happens.